About campaigns

 Step 6.

-Then update the name of the recipient group.
+Then update the name of the treatment group.
 In this example, it’s “AtRisk_Socks”.
 This is part of the filename that you will see in the application to which you send this sub-audience.
 For example: “Churn_HighValue_Early_AtRisk_Socks”.

 A sub-audience for customers with an at risk lifecycle status.